 - Review the list of the printer.

 - The next screen gives you the option to either overwrite or keep existing printers.

 - If you overwrite, you will lose settings, drivers, etc., on the existing machine.
 It will replace everything with one that comes from the backup.

 - The option that says List in the directory means publishing the print queues to the Active Directory Domain Services.
 It is useful if you have imported any spooled queues while importing.

 - The last option says Convert LPR Ports to Standard Port Monitors.
 It means converting Line Printer Remote (LPR) printer ports in the printer settings file to the faster Standard Port Monitor.

 Click on the Next button to start importing all the printers with drivers, print queues, etc. In case of any error, you will be given the option to check with the Event Logger.
 Performance and Information tool is another good option in Windows to check for conflicting drivers etc.

 2] Using Command Line tool

 Migrating Printer from Windows 2000?

-If you are migrating from Windows 2000 or Windows NT to Windows Server 2008 R2, the migration process will not work as said above because of the level of difference between the versions.
-The best way to migrate these machines is to first to migrate them to a Windows Vista Machine and then to Windows Server 2008 R2.
+If you migrate from Windows 2000 or Windows NT to Windows Server 2008 R2, the migration process will not work as said above because of the difference between the versions.
+The best way to migrate these machines is to migrate them to a Windows Vista Machine and then to Windows Server 2008 R2.